 What we do

 We review Education, Health and Care Plans (EHCPs).
 We also meet parents to discuss the provision for and progress of pupils at the ‘SEN Support’ stage of the SEN register.
-This process includes target setting for the coming 12 months based on staff, parent/carer and pupil feedback, as well as identifying more immediate requirements and actions.
+This process includes identifying objectives and the support required to fulfil these, based on staff, parent/carer and pupil feedback.

 · Transition between key stages is of enormous importance to pupils and our focus is on supporting them through transition with the least anxiety.
 Our involvement ranges from the Open Evening in the autumn of Year 6 and visits even prior to that, to supporting pupils’ applications to post Key Stage 5 providers and several stages in between.